Festo-se/raeros_system/README.md

 catkin_make
 ```

-## Start the Servers
+## Start the servers
 Each installed package includes an server which handle requests from a client.
-These Servers should be started in the *RPI* on the Rae.

-Before starting you have to decide which modules shall be enabled.
+Before starting the servers you have to decide which modules shall be enabled.
 For this look inside the launch file: `/launch/system.launch` and choose the modules you need by setting the arguments to true.

 ```xml